xonq/xonq.github.io/_pages/projects.md

 src="https://github.com/xonq/xonq.github.io/blob/master/assets/images/cloci.png?raw=true"
 title="Co-occurrence Locus and Orthologous Cluster Identifier" style="width:325px"/></a>
-CLOCI is the most comprehensive prediction algorithm for gene clusters that produce drug leads with the highest quality gene cluster reports to date.
+CLOCI introduces a paradigm-shift in genome-guided drug discovery by detecting clusters of colocalized and coordinately functioning genes, or gene clusters, that underly the synthesis of microbe natural products.
 CLOCI performs the best in recovering reference biosynthetic gene clusters, with a 20% improvement compared to the leading standard, antiSMASH.
-CLOCI unveils previously undetectable clusters that produce drugs, such as the psilocybin synthesis cluster.
+This approach is suited for identifying drug lead-producing gene clusters that are overlooked by previous algorithms, such as the neuroactive psilocybin synthesis cluster.
-Additionally, CLOCI reports clusters with 0 median extraneous and missing genes, leading to higher quality heterologous expression predictions - in comparison, antiSMASH on average predicts clusters double their size, leading to failed heterologous expression.
+CLOCI predictions are more suitable for biomanufacturing and bioprospecting because the algorithm output detects clusters with 0 median extraneous and missing genes, leading to higher quality heterologous expression predictions.
+This is in stark contrast to the standard approach, antiSMASH, which by mean predicts clusters as double their size, thereby convoluting downstream experimentation.

 <br /><br />